osi1880vr/prompt_quill/README.md

 <img src="images/prompt_sample/rocket_man.webp" alt="Logo"  width="500px" height="286px" />

-Here we see the image the prompt from Prompt Quill created out of _rocket man in space_.
+Here we can see the image the prompt from Prompt Quill created out of _rocket man in space_.
+It is a nice prompt but still lacking in detail.

 <img src="images/prompt_sample/rocket_man_pq.webp" alt="Logo"  width="500px" height="286px" />